 For the requirements for sites where sorting and assembly of display fireworks are done:

-- Guidelines for the Storage, Sorting and Assembly of Fireworks (G05-21 - available soon)
+- Guidelines for the Storage, Sorting and Assembly of Fireworks (G05-21)

 Types of licences and certificates

-Division 1 licences and satellite site certificates cover larger manufacturing operations, while Division 2 licences and manufacturing certificates are issued for smaller operations.
+In general, Division 1 factory licences and satellite site certificates are used for large operations, while Division 2 factory licences and manufacturing certificates are issued for smaller operations.

 To determine what type of licence will be required when explosives are manufactured:

 - Review the manufacturing activities that do not need a licence or certificate (see Explosives Regulations, Part 5, Division 3).

 - If the planned activity is not found in Division 3, review the manufacturing activities listed in Division 2 section 107.
 If the activity falls under those mentioned in this section, and the maximum amounts of explosives mentioned for specific operations in this section are not exceeded, a Division 2 licence or certificate will be required.